 Step 10 – Contact Info

-This field, while optional, gives the guest a means of contact if there is an emergency or important question during their stay.
-The landlord can write their full name, address, phone number, and email address.
+This field, while optional, gives the guest the means to contact the landlord if there is an emergency or important question during their stay.
+The landlord can provide their full name, address, phone number, and email address.

 Step 11 – Governing Law

-Enter the name of the state that the rental property is located in.
-The written state’s landlord-tenant laws are the ones that apply to the agreement.
+Enter the name of the state where the rental property is located.
+This state’s landlord-tenant laws are the ones that will apply to the agreement.

 Step 12 – Lead Paint

 This section is required per Federal law.
 If the rental property was built prior to 1978, the second box should be checked.
 The landlord should then provide the guest with a pamphlet on lead-based paint dangers in the home.
 If the property is newer than 1978, the first box can be checked.